GAM-team/GAM/wiki/Classroom-StudentGroups.md

 ```
 By default, the `print course-studentgroup-members` command displays student group member information about all courses.

-To get student group member information for a specific set of courses, use the following option; it can be repeated to select multiple courses.
+To display student group member information for a specific set of courses, use the following option; it can be repeated to select multiple courses.
 * `(course|class <CourseID>)*` - Display courses with the specified `<CourseID>`.

-To get student group member information for courses based on their having a particular participant, use the following options.
+To display student group member information for courses based on their having a particular participant, use the following options.
 Both options can be specified.
 * `teacher <UserItem>` - Display courses with the specified teacher.
 * `student <UserItem>` - Display courses with the specified student.

-To get student group member information for courses based on their state, use the following option.
+To display student group member information for courses based on their state, use the following option.
 This option can be combined with the `teacher` and `student` options.
 By default, all course states are selected.
 * `states <CourseStateList>` - Display courses with any of the specified states.